Wearables are getting serious about health, and the ability to track your heart rate is becoming the norm.

 How to make sure you’re tracking your HR accurately

-There are a couple of things you can do to give your wearable the best chance of tracking your heart rate accurately.
+There are a few things you can do to give your wearable the best chance of tracking your heart rate accurately.

 - Make sure your smartwatch or tracker is sitting snugly but comfortably on your arm, with the sensors flat against your skin above the wrist bone